 Ms Director battles the 5K Worms alongside her AI companions.
 Will the community appreciate or ridicule their efforts?

 As you go along, completing mission after mission, the plot progresses at a steady pace.
-Not at a break-neck pace, but at the same time, not so slow that you’ll end up gettin bored either.
-Always something going on, whether it be witty banter between the sisters, or Mrs. Director’s attempts at planning the optimal outcome for each situation.
+Not at a break-neck pace, but at the same time, not so slow that you’ll end up getting bored either.
+Always something going on, whether it be witty banter between the sisters or Mrs. Director’s attempts at planning the optimal outcome for each situation.
 Always something.
-To say more would to run the risk of spoilers, so that’s obviously not gonna happen.
+To say more would run the risk of spoilers, so that’s obviously not gonna happen.